eyedia/EyedeeaPhotos/README.md

 - It takes about **10 mins** to parse my folders with **30K photos**.
 I started with **42K photos**, but **Eyedeea Photos** helped me identify **12K duplicates**.

 ![Synology Photos Folder Structure](graphics/EyedeeaPhotos_Folder_Structure.png)

+## Why NAS?
+If you find these questions intriguing, keep reading:
+- Where do you store your photos?
+- Do you know how many photos you have?
+- How often do you revisit your entire collection?
+- How much are you paying for cloud storage?

+Most of us sync our photos to one or more cloud providers.
+They lure us in with free storage, only to charge hefty fees as our collections grow.
+Their business model revolves around two things:
+1. Leveraging our data to train AI models and develop new tools.
+2. Charging for storage.

+While businesses need to make a profit, the real concern for me is **privacy** - I don’t want my photos stored with someone else.
+As a tech enthusiast, I could go into more details, but let’s keep it simple.

+## My Concerns:
+- **Privacy Risks:** Cloud providers scan photos for metadata—faces, locations, timestamps.
+With this data, someone could map out my travel history.
+- **Duplicate Photos:** Multiple services prompt me to sync my photos, creating redundancy.
+- **Disorganization:** I often find myself drowning in photos, unsure of how many I have.
+If I can't easily access and enjoy them, what’s the point of storing them?
+- **Limited Sharing Options:** I want to regularly view and share my photos with friends and family across different devices—TV, laptop, mobile.
+- **Multiple Providers:** Due to varying features and costs, I can’t rely on a single cloud provider.

+## The Solution: Take Control of Your Photos
+### 1. NAS Storage
+I built my own **Network Attached Storage (NAS)** using a **Synology DS923+**, ensuring data redundancy and high availability.
+My photos are accessible within my home network and remotely—without recurring fees or third-party dependencies.

+### 2. Geo-Redundancy for Backup
+To mitigate risks like natural disasters, I use two backup strategies:
+- **Cloud Backup:** I back up my NAS to affordable cloud storage like **AWS S3 Deep Glacier** ($0.0036 per GB/month).
+- **Physical Backup:** I periodically copy encrypted backups onto **external SSDs/HDDs** and store them in a separate location.

+I also declutter my collection by removing duplicates and keeping only meaningful photos.
+Currently, I have **32,000 photos (~100GB)**, and I expect to stay under **1TB** for years, making cloud backup affordable (~$50 per TB per year).

+## Conclusion
+With this setup, my photos are **secure, organized, and easily viewable**—giving me peace of mind and a better way to enjoy my memories.
+No hefty cloud fees, no privacy concerns—just **my photos, my way**.